 SoCal woman inspires bill to protect domestic violence victims

 SACRAMENTO, Calif.
-(KGO) -- There's an effort underway in Sacramento to protect victims of domestic violence from losing their jobs.
+(KFSN) -- There's an effort underway in Sacramento to protect victims of domestic violence from losing their jobs.
 But the way lawmakers are considering doing that is controversial.

 A private school near San Diego fired veteran second grade teacher Carie Charlesworth after her ex-husband violated a restraining order by showing up at her school, where their four kids also attend.